mara/mara-example-project-1/README.md

 ## Example: E-commerce and marketing data by Olist

-The project uses two real anonymized data sources:
+The project uses two real, publicly available and anonymized data sources:

 1. The [Brazilian e-commerce dataset by Olist](https://www.kaggle.com/olistbr/brazilian-ecommerce).
-It contains information of 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil through the Olist platform, covering a range of standard e-commerce dimensions and metrics.
+Containing information of 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil through the Olist platform, covering a range of standard e-commerce dimensions and metrics.

 2. The [Marketing funnel dataset by Olist](https://www.kaggle.com/olistbr/marketing-funnel-olist).
-It contains information of 8k, randomly sampled Marketing Qualified Leads (MQLs) that requested contact between Jun.
+Containing information of 8k, randomly sampled Marketing Qualified Leads (MQLs) that requested contact between Jun.
 1st 2017 and Jun 1st 2018.
 Its features allows viewing a sales process from multiple dimensions: lead category, catalog size, behaviour profile, etc.

 The total size of these data is 121MB and is included as a project requirement from the